Civic Center, Hall of Justice, Room C-10

 envelope with proper postage for the return of the complete copy work.
 Since most requesting agencies will not know

-ahead of time how many pages will be copied, they may obtain a quote from the Court.
-Once the requesting agency receives
+ahead of time how many pages will be copied, they may obtain a quote upon request to Records Management.
+The copies

 Understanding the Criminal Court Process